dkim286/cpsc362-proj/docs/board.md

     - This method draws the winning line diagonally from right to left.
   - `drawDiagonalLTR`
     - This method draws the winning line diagonally from left to right.
+  - `renderBoard`
+    - This method takes the copied rendered message and posts it onto the board

 ## Potential Use Examples